 The nominal part size is the ideal design size of a part, around which actual part measurements will vary.
 The Nominal Select menu is accessed from the "Setup Menu", and will appear as 7 digits on the screen.
-Each digit is incremented ( up key ) or decremented (down key) one digit at a time, starting from the left.
+Each digit is incremented ( up key ) or decremented ( down key ) one digit at a time, starting from the left.
 The active digit will be red in colour.
 If the <Back> key is pressed at the 1st digit, the column will return to the previous menu without making any changes.
 The <Enter> key advances the digit to the right, and at the last digit pressing <Enter> accepts the entry and returns to the Setup menu.

-The nominal part size is always added to the actual measured tolerance readings on the digital readout.
-If working only in a tolerance mode, and if Min/Max mastering is not to be performed, then leave the number at zero.
+The nominal part size is added to the actual measured tolerance readings on the digital readout, unless the display is programmed for "tolerance" mode.